Generic Name: prenatal multivitamin (pree-NATE-al muhl-tee-VYE-ta-min)

 Accidental overdose of products that contain iron is a leading cause of fatal poisoning in children younger than 6 years old.
-Keep this and all medicines out of the reach of children.
-In case of accidental ingestion, call the poison control center or doctor at once.
+Keep products that contain iron out of the reach of children.
+In case of accidental ingestion, call a doctor or poison control center immediately.

 Prenatal multivitamin is used for:

-Prenatal multivitamin is a vitamin, mineral, and omega-3 fatty acid combination.
+Prenatal multivitamin is a vitamin and other supplement combination.
 It works by providing vitamins and minerals to the body to help meet nutritional requirements.

 Do NOT use prenatal multivitamin if: